-Getting your portable toilet ready to empty
+- How to get your portable toilet ready to empty

 For your portable camping toilet, most will come with two tanks, the freshwater and the waste tank, that are easily separated.
 All toilets reviewed on this website have two separate tanks.
 That’s why we refer to them as the best camping toilets, as they are the easiest to use.

 Undo the latch that keeps the two tanks attached and separate the tanks.
-Whilst these tanks are all contained and are easy to control when emptying, it’s a good idea to put on some disposable gloves.
-It just helps to keep things sanitary and we always have some on board wherever we go.
+Whilst these tanks are all contained and are easy to control when emptying, it’s a good idea to put on some

-Take the waste tank to the disposal area
+- How to take the waste tank to the disposal area

 Carry the tank to the dumping location.
 Our recommendation is always to buy a portable toilet that has a rotating spout for it is here at the point of emptying your waste that it earns the few extra bucks you’ve paid for the pleasure.
 The rotating spout puts the waste to be emptied even further away from you and your hands.
 It’s a feature worth its weight in gold.
 If you don’t have a rotating spout, you’ll just need to reach out a little further to ensure you don’t get splashed.
 In this situation, gloves are definitely a good idea.